Notification

 Only Digital copy available, please use the “Free Download” option to access publication.

-Provides supporting notes to the published 1:250 000 scale geological mapsheet series, including summaries of the geology, stratigraphy and tectonics.
-Price includes a copy of published map.
 The ABMINGA 1 :250 000 map area (referred to in these notes as ABMINGA) lies in the extreme north of South Australia, between latitudes 26° and 2rs and longitudes 133°30' and 135°E. The South Australia-Northern Territory border forms the northern boundary of the map area.
 Portions of several large cattle stations cover the map area.
 These are: Tieyon, Granite Downs, Lambina, Crown Point, Hamilton, and Todmorden.
 Granite Downs Station, in the southwest corner of ABMINGA, has been incorporated in the Pitjantjatjara Land although the present pastoral lease has not yet expired.
 Apart from Tieyon and Lambina homesteads, the sheet area is uninhabited.
 The nearest settlements are Oodnadatta, lndulkana and Marla in South Australia, and Finke and Kulgera in the Northern Territory.

 Barton - Explanatory Notes